-C. 2.6 Emergency Plan
+D.2.6 Emergency Plan

-The emergency plan, while it relates to many of the above criteria, also stands alone as a means to assess preparedness at the State and local level of government, and in the private sector.
+The emergency plan, which relates to many of the above criteria, also stands alone as a means to assess preparedness at the state and local levels of government, and in the private sector.
 The following questions are directed more toward evaluating the plan rather than determining the preparedness level of the entity that has developed the plan.
-It is not sufficient to ask if there is a plan, but rather to determine if the plan that does exist adequately addresses the needs of the community or entity for which the plan was developed
+It is not enough to ask if a plan exists; it is important to determine whether the existing plan adequately addresses the needs of the community or entity for which the plan was developed.